melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 libraries.
 It is sometimes referred to as the "de facto standard" for model interoperability.
 That being said, Apple in their CoreML went for a custom model exchange format, Facebook and Microsoft teamed up to create ONNX; the position of PMML in the area of deep learning is not as strong.
-XML is no longer the engineers' favorite format for exchanging data.
+XML is no longer the engineers' favourite format for exchanging data.

 ### Portable Format for Analytics (PFA)

 PMML's successor [PFA](http://dmg.org/pfa/index.html) is developed by the same organization, the Data Mining Group.
-It will use [Avro](https://avro.apache.org/docs/current/) which is in many ways similar to Google Protocol Buffers.
+It uses [Avro](https://avro.apache.org/docs/current/) which is in many ways similar to Google Protocol Buffers.
 It is unclear if PFA is currently supported by any software package.

 ## Last words

-In classical "shallow" machine learning area, PMML seems to be the only independent standard.
-In some cases it is possible to use one library for training and then transpile the model for predictions without using an intermediate format, like we saw for XGBoost.
+In classical "shallow" machine learning area, PMML seems to be the only independent standard with noticable degree of adoption.
+In some cases, it is possible to use one library for training and then transpile the model for inference without using an intermediate format like we saw for XGBoost.
+Some products specialize in serving predictions.

-The world of deep learning is changing fast and just over the last few months a number of new and promising projects were announced, including ONNX and NNVM.
+The world of deep learning is changing fast, just over the last few months a number of new and promising projects were announced, including ONNX and NNVM.
 It is interesting to see if ONNX and NNVM will be widely accepted by the community.
 A mature combination of the two could possibly lead to a situation where the user's choice of the deep learning library for training will not limit the target inference environment.
 I can only speculate but CoreML model